David Knifton KC

 • Claims against alternative medical practitioners

+He is ranked as a Tier 1 Silk by both Chambers & Partners and the Legal 500.
 Described by a partner at a leading clinical negligence firm as “a joy to instruct”, he wins widespread praise for his thorough preparation, sensitive client-handling, up to the minute legal knowledge, and excellent negotiation and advocacy skills.
 Chambers & Partners describes him as “very talented and highly impressive for his attention to detail”, noting that he has “excellent interpersonal skills and a great ability to put clients at ease”, whilst being able to “grapple with complex cases with apparent ease and confidence.”
-The Legal 500 says he is “an excellent barrister who is always prepared for a fight.
-He is a great advocate who has the confidence to cross-examine and also to challenge defendants on difficult points, and he is the first port of call for a difficult case.”
+The Legal 500 says he is “a magnificent leader and true heavyweight silk on the Northern Circuit.
+An exceptionally talented tactician and strategist, he is dazzling; clients trust in him completely and he will fight tooth and nail to get the best results possible.”

 Clinical Negligence Cases